Midlothian (UK Parliament constituency)

 Midlothian in Scotland is a county constituency of the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first-past-the-post voting system.
+The seat has been represented since 2024 by Kirsty McNeill of Scottish Labour.

 It replaced Midlothian and Peeblesshire at the 1955 general election.

 A similar constituency, also called Midlothian, was used by the Scottish Parliament until 2011.

 Boundaries

 1955–1974: The county of Midlothian, including all the burghs situated therein, except the county of the city of Edinburgh and the burgh of Musselburgh.